ChengChen-Steven/CIS550_Final_Project/document/Project_Proposal.md

 * Link: https://www.alphavantage.co/support/#api-key

 __Twitter Developer API:__
-* Description: API developed by Twitter where we can search for the related tweets and news about a stock on Twitter, which can be further used for sentiment calculation and news feed information retrieval:
+* Description: API developed by Twitter where we can search for the related tweets and news about a stock on Twitter, which can be further used for sentiment calculation and news feed information retrieval.
 * Link: https://developer.twitter.com/en/products/twitter-api/enterprise

 __Google Trends API:__
-* Description: API developed by Google to provide some information on the popularity of the company
+* Description: API developed by Google to provide some information on the popularity of the companies.
 * Link: https://trends.google.com/trends/?geo=US
 <br><br>